Dragonrster/ESP32S3-Minimum-System-Board/README.md

 ## Manufacturing

-Simply download the [Gerber_Keil_ESP32S3-Minimum-System-Board](Gerber_Keil_ESP32S3-Minimum-System-Board) folder and upload it to your preferred manufacturer
+Simply download the [Gerber_Keil_ESP32S3-Minimum-System-Board](Gerber_Keil_ESP32S3-Minimum-System-Board) folder and submit it to your PCB manufacturer for production.

 ## Acknowledgments